 What is Sublimation?

-Basically, for our purposes, it’s when the ink goes from a solid-state to a gas when it’s heated.
-The magic happens when it’s pressed against something as it’s heated- the sublimation dye goes into the surface of the object.
+Basically, for our purposes, it’s a chemical process where the liquid ink goes from a solid state to a gaseous state when it’s heated at high temperatures.
+The magic happens when it’s pressed against an object with a special coating as it’s heated- the sublimation dye goes into the surface of the object.

 However, not every surface will accept the ink.
 That’s where knowing more about what can and cannot be sublimated comes in (see list below).

 One of my biggest frustrations with using iron-on vinyl (htv) is that it can peel off over time, which gives anything I make with it a shelf-life of sorts.
-Infusible Ink does not sit on top of whatever item you have it on but actually goes into the material, “infusing” it with ink.
+Cricut’s Infusible Ink does not sit on top of whatever item you have it on, but the dye actually goes into the material, “infusing” it with ink.